MicrosoftDocs/powerbi-docs/articles/powerbi-admin-premium-manage.md

 ## Power BI Report Server product key

-Withing the **Premium settings** tab of the Power BI admin portal, you will have access to your Power BI Report Server product key.
+Within the **Premium settings** tab of the Power BI admin portal, you will have access to your Power BI Report Server product key.
 This will only be available for Global Admins or users assigned the Power BI service administrator role.

 ![](media/powerbi-admin-premium-manage/pbirs-product-key.png "Power BI Report Server key within Premium settings")